What Are Negative Keywords In Google Ads and How to Use Them?

 You don’t want to add too many, which can substantially limit your reach.
 But you also don’t want to add too few, as this can result in your ad being shown to people who are not interested in what you’re selling.

-The best way to find the right balance is to start with a broad selection of negative keywords and then narrow it down over time based on the performance of your ad.
+The best way to find the right balance is to start with a broad selection of negative keywords and then narrow it down over time based on your ad’s performance.
 Then, as you get more data, you’ll be able to fine-tune your targeting so that your ad reaches the most relevant audience possible.

 3. Avoid Spending Money on Clicks From People Who Are Unlikely To Convert